5 min read

 S&P Global (3/2 – Raymond James Conference)

 Going to your question about coronavirus.
-First of all, we saw in the Ratings business, that you’ve talked about in particular, the first 8 weeks of the year, the ratings volume was up 7%.
+First of all, we saw in the rating business, that you’ve talked about in particular, the first 8 weeks of the year, the rating volume was up 7%.
 It was very robust.
 It was across the board most geographies, most asset classes.
 And last week, it really halted to a stop.
 This was based on the uncertainty in the markets about coronavirus, what impact it’s going to have on different industries, what kind of credit impact it might have.
 In addition, there were uncertainties about rates.
 Rates were plunging.
 Spreads were increasing.
-And when you get a market like that, the investment-grade issuers, they stop going to market.
+And when you get a market like that, the investment-grade issuers, stop going to market.
 There were no investment-grade issuance last week at all.
 And then there were a few loans and a few noninvestment grade bonds.
 So you saw a very little amount of issuance.

 Johnson & Johnson (3/2 – Cowen Conference)

-With respect to the vaccine, I think you’re — what Dr. Fauci had referenced in terms of 12 to 18 months is probably a very reasonable time line.
+With respect to the vaccine, I think you’re — what Dr. Fauci had referenced in terms of 12 to 18 months is probably a very reasonable timeline.
 If you just think about what has to happen with respect to, first, having some animal studies, making sure it’s then safe in humans and then the efficacy part, that seems to be as quickly as, I think, anything can be done.

 With respect to our candidates for a vaccine, we are screening possible vectors.
 Where we have a differentiated capability, we believe, is around our scalability.
 So the ability to produce hundreds of thousands of vaccines is something that’s not uniquely possessed within the industry.
 And if you think about what we did on both the Ebola and HIV front in terms of some clinical development trials that we are now conducting, those are in the hundreds of thousands.

 So if you remember an acquisition we did many years ago known as Crucell.
 They had a PER.
-C6 technology there that allows us to have this kind of manufacturing capacity.
+C6 technology there allows us to have this kind of manufacturing capacity.
 So whether it’s a vaccine that we potentially discover or some other vaccine that may be a candidate to contain the virus, I would imagine, we’re some part of the discussion.
 In fact, I believe, Alex and Paul are with the administration this afternoon with other health care CEOs and management to help figure out what is the best solution and best path forward.

-In terms of business impact because I’m sure that’s on everybody’s mind as well, right now, I would say I don’t anticipate — and I’ll caveat my comments to be first quarter contained, right?
+In terms of business impact, because I’m sure that’s on everybody’s mind as well, right now, I would say I don’t anticipate — and I’ll caveat my comments to be first quarter contained, right?
 Until we find out how long the duration of this is, the pervasiveness of the virus is, it would be hard to say we would certainly provide the best information we have available on our April call to recap the Q1 results.

 I would say, though, from a supply perspective, I’m not overly concerned.
 I think if you look at where our supply chain exists, we’re pretty well covered.
 On the demand side, I could see some modest impact in Consumer, around Skin Care in terms of just people buying less.
 There’s less activity in that, but perhaps that’s offset by self-care.
 So think of MOTRIN or even LISTERINE potentially.